our authors

 As the mother of a non-binary gay child, the author became increasingly interested in LGBTQ history, and in particular, Dr. Magnus Hirschfeld and The Institute of Sexual Science in Berlin.
 Tillie, Ruth, James, and Ernesto came to life as she studied the Nazi destruction of The Institute of Sexual Science and their burning of all of Dr. Hirschfeld’s research on the LGBTQ community members of Berlin and the surrounding areas.
 This is her debut novel.

-GIVE MY LOVE TO BERLIN (Historical fiction/LGBTQ) - In 1927, Berlin is the gay capital of the world.
+GIVE MY LOVE TO BERLIN (Amphorae Publishing, May 2025) - In 1927, Berlin is the gay capital of the world.
 Ruth, a performer at one of the nightclubs in the city, and her girlfriend, Tillie, are enjoying the freedom of the Weimer Republic.
 As the ’20s come to a close, Tillie’s father, a prominent lawyer, becomes more entrenched with the Nazi Party.
 As his secretary, Tillie meets prominent figures in the Nazi Party, including Joseph Goebbels and Hermann Göring, and soon discovers there is much more at stake than just her gay relationship with Ruth, who is also Jewish.

 Contact - Mira Perrizo